sysfce2/aurutils/doc/repoman.md

 ## Description

-Repoman is a wrapper for pacman which removes all unofficial repositories from the configuration.
-All arguments given are directly passed on to pacman
+Repoman is a wrapper for pacman which generates a temporary configuration file with only the official repositories.
+This configuration is then used to run pacman with the arguments passed to repoman.

 ## See also